hperedo/ML-thermoacoustic-model/README.md

    - Try more advanced models, like Support Vector Regression (SVR) or Neural Networks.
    - Perform hyperparameter tuning for model optimization.

-# To enhance the Machine Learning (ML) model for predicting the Coefficient of Performance (COP) in thermoacoustics, we can implement the following improvements:
+# To enhance the Machine Learning (ML) model for predicting the Coefficient of Performance (COP) in thermoacoustics, it can be implemented the following improvements:

  ## Enhancements to the Model
    - Use a Neural Network (Deep Learning Model) for complex relationships.